 The gap between "I know I should do something about this" and "I actually have the tools to do it" — that's the gap she built the RESET framework to close.

-One day, not in a dramatic, movie-moment kind of way, but in the quiet way that real breakthroughs actually happen, she looked back at everything she had been doing to survive her hardest season.
-And she realized it wasn't random.
-It was a system.
-She had been resetting, over and over, without even naming it.
+One day, not in a dramatic, movie-moment kind of way, but in the quiet way that real breakthroughs actually happen, she looked back at everything she had been doing to survive her hardest season and realized it wasn't random.
+It was a system she had already been running, resetting over and over without ever naming it.

-That realization became the book.
-The book became the workshops.
-The workshops became a corporate wellness program that HR directors at mid-size companies are now bringing into their organizations.
+That realization became the book, which became the workshops, which became a corporate wellness program that HR directors at mid-size companies are now bringing into their organizations.
 What started as her personal survival toolkit is now a framework that helps individuals, families, and entire teams reclaim their mental and emotional ground.

 You're the one everybody calls.
 You keep it moving.
 But quietly — you're running on empty, and you're not sure how much longer you can keep this up.